Counting Drinfeld modules with prescribed local conditions: Counting Drinfeld Modules

 \end{definition}

 \begin{remark} There are many different ways of defining the height of a Drinfeld module.
 The height defined above is most similar to the $J$-height and the graded height (see \cite[\S 2.2]{BPR21}).
 There is also a height defined by Taguchi \cite{Tag93}, which is analogous to the Faltings height.
 It would be interesting to count Drinfeld modules of bounded height with respect to some of these other heights.
-To the authors knowledge, the height defined above has not previously appeared in the literature, despite arising naturally from the geometry of the moduli space of Drinfeld modules. \end{remark}
+To the authors knowledge, the height given in Definition \ref{def:Drinfeld-height} has not previously appeared in the literature, although it arises naturally from the geometry of the moduli stack of Drinfeld modules. \end{remark}